cboettig/labnotebook/_posts/2013-08-08-ESA-2013-notes-for-week.md

 - Open Science session in evening

-Amazing talk and later discussion with Russell Niches.
+Amazing talk and later discussion with Russell Neches.

 - open hardware and 3D printers for scientific research.
 3 examples:
   - cheaper than alternatives (water quality monitor on rduino chip, tweets data)